Private Charles Arthur Mcilrath

 FAMILY LIFE

 Charles Arthur McIlrath was born c1887 in Lorquon, Victoria, son of Isaac & Sarah McIlrath.
 The family had been a resident of the Tweed district for many years.
 His father, Isaac, had played a large part in the development of the town and district, particularly as a founding alderman of the Murwillumbah Municipal Council, and was Mayor in 1905.
 Isaac was the founder of the first butter factory on the Tweed.
-His brother, Herbert, had enlisted on 25th August 1914
+His brother, Herbert, had enlisted 25th August 1914

 APPLICATION